 Center Stage Youth Choirs

 The Center Stage Youth Choirs program is a year-long commitment, with rehearsals once a week and multiple performance opportunities throughout the year.
 Members are accepted by audition.
 Rehearsals are September through April, Tuesdays from 4:30 to 6 p.m., at Midland Center for the Arts.
-Email the Center Stage office for openings.
+Email Dr. Matt Travis for further information.
 Art from the Heart scholarships are available.

-Prelude: 3rd – 5th grades, directed by Jillian Struble
+Prelude: 3rd – 5th grades, directed by Jillian Seamster

 Bel Canto: 5th – 8th grades, directed by Heather DeGroot

 The 100-voice Chorale performs a wide range of repertoire from the sacred and popular genres.
 Yearly performances include a December holiday concert and 2 – 3 other appearances, both singularly and with other choral ensembles.
 Membership is by audition to any qualified singer as positions become available.
-Rehearsals are September through March, Mondays from 7 to 9 p.m., at Midland Center for the Arts.
-Email Matt Travis for openings; open auditions typically take place in January and September.
+Rehearsals are September through April, Mondays from 7 to 9 p.m., at Midland Center for the Arts.
+Email Dr. Matt Travis for further information.

 Directed by Matt Travis